goforgery/forgery2-site/www/en/guide.md

     - url: /.*
       script: _go_app

-With these 2 files complete start the local Google App Engine.
+With these 2 files complete start the local _Google App Engine_.

-    /path/to/go_appengine/dev_appserver.py .
+    /path/to/go_appengine/goapp serve .

 Now you can view the page in a browser [http://localhost:8080/](http://localhost:8080/)